VivekBits2210/Soulspark/README.md

 ```
 REST: /accounts/login
 ```
-click on "Google" to sign in (make sure your email address is part of the project -> [ask a dev to do this])
+click on "Google" to sign in (make sure your email address is a valid test email for this project -> [ask a dev to add you if it is not])

 To sign out,
 ```